How To Calculate Square Feet Of A House

 With over 8 years of expertise, Carmel brings a wealth of knowledge as the former Content Manager at a prominent online real estate platform.
 As a seasoned ghostwriter, she has crafted multiple in-depth Property Guides, exploring topics such as real estate acquisition and financing.
 Her portfolio boasts 200+ articles covering diverse real estate subjects, ranging from blockchain to market trends and investment strategies.

 Knowing how to calculate square footage of a house is a useful skill for real estate investors, particularly those who are doing fix and flip projects.
-The ability to calculate the square feet of a house means that investors can easily calculate the price of the house, by working out the rental or purchase price per square foot.
+The ability to calculate the square feet of a house means that investors can easily calculate the post renovation price of a house house, using price per square foot as the key metric to do so.

-This calculation also means that investors can quickly estimate the renovation costs for projects such as replacing the flooring, or painting.
-Keep reading to find out how to calculate square feet of a house.
+This calculation also means that investors can quickly estimate the renovation costs for projects such as replacing the flooring, increasing the size of the livable area, or even just giving the home a fresh coat of paint.

 How to calculate square feet of a house